microsoft/AzureTrailblazerAcademy/month2/labs/lab_cosmos/Querying_Cosmosdb.md

 Azure Cosmos DB SQL API accounts provide support for querying items using the Structured Query Language (SQL), one of the most familiar and popular query languages, as a JSON query language.
 In this lab, you will explore how to use these rich query capabilities directly through the Azure Portal.
 No separate tools or client side code are required.

-If this is your first lab and you have not already completed the setup for the lab content see the instructions for [Account Setup](00-account_setup.md) before starting this lab.

 ## Query Overview

 Querying JSON with SQL allows Azure Cosmos DB to combine the advantages of a legacy relational databases with a NoSQL database.
 You can use many rich query capabilities such as sub-queries or aggregation functions but still retain the many advantages of modeling data in a NoSQL database.